Actually: Critical reception

-Actually was well received by critics.
+Actually was generally well received by critics.
+At the time of its release, Chris White of Music Week said Actually was "well worth the wait with the duo coming up with another highly original and distinctive-sounding album" and called it a "great pop album which will deservedly be one of the year's biggest sellers".
 In December 1987, Robert Christgau of The Village Voice praised it as "actual pop music with something actual to say—pure commodity, and proud of it."
 In his retrospective review, Stephen Thomas Erlewine of AllMusic said that Actually is the album where "the Pet Shop Boys perfected their melodic, detached dance-pop."

 Actually is featured in the 2005 musical reference book 1001 Albums You Must Hear Before You Die, and has been recognised in various other "must-listen" lists.
 In 2006, Q magazine included Actually in its list of the "40 Best Albums of the '80s" at number 22.
 In 2012, Slant Magazine ranked the record at number 88 on its list of the "100 Best Albums of the 1980s".
 In 2020, Rolling Stone placed Actually at number 435 on its list of the "500 Greatest Albums of All Time".

-In popular culture
+Usage in other media

 Although not released as a single, the track "Shopping" is frequently featured as background music in British television news and current affairs programmes dealing with retail business issues and as bumper music on home shopping shows.
 This is despite the fact that the song is actually a critique of privatisation in 1980s Britain, and has little to do with actual shopping.
-"Shopping" was also used in a season 1 episode of the Disney Channel television series Lizzie McGuire.
-"King's Cross" served in the Japanese media as a commercial song to the Aurex's (owned by Toshiba) cassette tape recorder model XDR.
+"Shopping" was also used in a series 1 episode of the Disney Channel television series Lizzie McGuire.
+A more appropriate use of "Shopping" is in the fourth episode of Andrew Marr's History of Modern Britain, dealing with privatisation and deregulation.

+"King's Cross" served in the Japanese media as a commercial song for the Aurex's (owned by Toshiba) cassette tape recorder model XDR.
+The album is featured in the preview of Naughty Dog's game Intergalactic: The Heretic Prophet.

 Track listing

 Personnel

-Credits adapted from the liner notes of Actually.
+Credits adapted from the liner notes of Actually: Further Listening 1987–1988.